PhenoApps/Field-Book/docs/trait-audio.md

 back the audio that has been recorded.

 Recorded audio files are stored in `.mp3` format, and named with the entry's unique_id and a timestamp.
-The resulting files are stored in an audio directory within a field-specific subdirectory of `plot_data`.
+The resulting files are stored in an audio folder within a field-specific subfolder of `plot_data`.
 An example audio filepath would be `plot_data/FIELD_NAME/audio/AUDIO_FILE_NAME.mp3`.

 Creation
 --------